Managing conflict with colleagues

 Oscar Mathew MA(Hons), barrister (Middle Temple), accredited mediator

-Director, mediator & trainer, The Medical Mediation Foundation
+Director, mediator & trainer, the Medical Mediation Foundation (MMF)

 Dr Esse Menson

 Esse became a consultant paediatrician in 2006 and accredited mediator in 2014.
-She gained a PhD in vaccine development research in 1989 before qualifying as a doctor from Bristol Medical School in 1994 then training in Melbourne, Australia and South East England to specialise in Infectious Diseases & Immunology.
+She gained a PhD in vaccine development research in 1989 before qualifying as a doctor in 1994, then training in Infectious Diseases & Immunology.
 In 2012, she helped develop the Evelina Resolution Project with MMF while she was a consultant at the Evelina London Children’s Hospital.
+She's one of the principal trainers working with MMF to deliver training in understanding and managing conflict to health and social care professionals.
+Esse has been a course director for the Guy's & St Thomas' MRCPCH Clinical Examination Course since 2012, and is certificated in compassion training from the Centre for Compassion & Altruism Research & Education and Mindful self compassion training (Kristen Neff/Christopher Germer model).

 Dr Oliver Lord